 Ticket tracking is now hosted in JIRA: https://tickets.puppetlabs.com

 This ticket may be automatically exported to the ENTERPRISE project on JIRA using the button below:

 The list of returned nodes should also specify the keypair associated with a machine instance.
 This allows you to filter see which instances out of the list were created with your keypair (and presumably by you)

 —keypair should also be an accepted option for list, so that you can filter to only return the instances associated with your keypair

-#1 Updated by Nigel Kersten almost 3 years ago
+#1 Updated by Nigel Kersten about 3 years ago